1978–79 Indiana State Sycamores men's basketball team

 The 1978–79 Indiana State Sycamores men's basketball team is considered the greatest in the school's history.
 The Sycamores competed as members of the Missouri Valley Conference during the 1978–79 NCAA Division I men's basketball season, playing their home games at the Hulman Center in Terre Haute, Indiana.
 Led by first-year head coach Bill Hodges and National Player of the Year Larry Bird, Indiana State was unranked to begin the season, but swept through the regular season unbeaten.
-Bird led the #1 ranked Sycamores to the national title game versus the Magic Johnson-led #3 Michigan State Spartans, and ended the season as National runner-up with a record of 33–1 (16–0 MVC).
+Bird led the number 1 ranked Sycamores to the national title game versus the Magic Johnson-led number 3 Michigan State Spartans, and ended the season as National runner-up with a record of 33–1 (16–0 MVC).
 To date, the 1978–79 Sycamores are the only team to advance this far in their first-ever NCAA appearance.
 They had been the last unbeaten team to reach the national title game until Gonzaga in 2021.